mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

        .. type:: object

-     - The destination where the available amount will be automatically transfered to if a ``transferFrequency`` is configured.
+     - The destination where the available amount will be automatically transfered to according to the configured ``transferFrequency``.

        .. list-table::
           :widths: auto